Prices from £72.99

 Surround yourself with positive people who motivate you - including family, friends or local weight loss support groups.
 If your mood drops, make sure you have someone to talk to and find out who you can speak to about your mental health, should you need it.

-During your weight loss journey, there may be changes to your lifestyle you wish to continue, such as keeping healthy snacks in the the house, engaging in a sport, keeping a food diary to track your eating habits or changing how you think about your diet.
-Keeping these habits can help you keep the weight off and prevent you from gaining the weight you lost.
+During your weight loss journey, there may be changes to your lifestyle you wish to continue, such as keeping healthy snacks in the house, engaging in a sport, keeping a food diary to track your eating habits or changing how you think about your diet.
+Keeping these habits can help you keep the weight off and prevent you from gaining the weight you worked so hard to lose.

 While alcohol is unlikely to interact with Saxenda, you should avoid or limit alcohol consumption while taking Saxenda.

-Alcoholic beverages are high in calories and offer little nutritional value.
+Alcoholic drinks are high in calories and offer little nutritional value.
 Furthermore, alcohol may increase your risk of, or worsen, side effects of Saxenda such as nausea, vomiting and dizziness.

 Saxenda should not impact your ability to drive or operate machinery.